Vietnam Itineraries: Suggestions by Local Experts

-Vietnam is a destination where you can visit for a two week holiday or spend a few months travelling the country at length.
+Vietnam is a destination where you can visit for a two week holiday or spend a few months traveling the country at length.
 But what is the best Vietnam itinerary?
 To be honest, the best itinerary is different for everyone.
-The time you have, your budget or interests, the fact that you're travelling with family, friends or solo?
+The time you have, your budget or interests, the fact that you're traveling with family, friends or solo?
 All those aspects make your itinerary different from someone else.
-Whatever your timescale or budget, here are some sample Vietnam itineraries to whet your appetite for travel.
+Whatever your timeline or budget, here are some sample Vietnam itineraries to whet your appetite for travel.
 Find one you like?
 Speak to a local Vietnam expert to book your trip today.

 • 5 days in Vietnam - Perfect for those looking for a smorgasbord of Vietnam's enticing scenery and cultural attractions.